Memorial to the Murdered Jews of Europe: Construction

 On 27 January 2000 a celebration was held marking the symbolic beginning of construction on the memorial site.
 The first provisional stelae were erected in May 2001.
 An international symposium on the memorial and the information centre was held by the foundation in November 2001 together with historians, museum experts, art historians and experts on architectural theory.
 In the spring of 2003, work began on the construction of the memorial.
 At the same time, an information point was erected at the fence surrounding the construction site.
-On 15 December 2004 there was a public ceremony to put the last of the 2,711 stelae in place.
-The official ceremony opening of the memorial was on 10 May, and the Memorial and the Information Centre was opened to the public on 12 May 2005.
-By the end of 2005 around 350,000 people had visited the information centre.

 On 14 October 2003, the Swiss newspaper Tages-Anzeiger published articles noting that the Degussa company was involved in the construction of the memorial, producing the anti-graffiti substance Protectosil used to cover the stelae; the company had been involved in various ways in the Nazi persecution of the Jews.
 A subsidiary company of Degussa, Degesch, had even produced the Zyklon B gas used to poison people in the gas chambers.
 At first, these articles did not receive much attention, until the board of trustees managing the construction discussed this situation on 23 October and, after turbulent and controversial discussions, decided to stop construction immediately until a decision was made.
 Primarily it was representatives of the Jewish community who had called for an end to Degussa's involvement, while the politicians on the board, including Wolfgang Thierse, did not want to stop construction and incur further expense.
 They also said it would be impossible to exclude all German companies involved in the Nazi crimes, because – as Thierse put it – "the past intrudes into our society".
 Lea Rosh, who also advocated excluding Degussa, replied that "Zyklon B is obviously the limit."